WiSA

 WiSA is a hardware and software standard for wirelessly transmitting digital audio from an audio source to wireless speakers.
 The standard is promoted by the Wireless Speaker and Audio Association (WiSA Association), which comprises consumer electronics manufacturers, retailers, and technology companies.
 The standard is based on technology from the WiSA Technologies corporation.

-WiSA removes the need to run speaker wires or RCA cables between an AV receiver (or similar device) and speakers in a home theater or home audio setup.
-However, cabling isn't completely eliminated: powered speakers are required, so the speakers need to be connected to electrical outlets.
+WiSA removes the need to run speaker wires or RCA cables between an AV receiver (or similar device) and speakers in a home theater or home audio setup, though independent power to the speakers is required.